8.21. ASTER

 See Fig. 16.18 for an illustration.

-ASP can, in addition, fit a CSM linescan model (Section 8.11) on-the-fly to the ASTER model.
-This has the advantage that instead of a set of directions on a grid, there is one camera orientation at each satellite position sample.
-These will be used to solve for jitter in ASTER cameras (Section 16.39.10).
+ASP fits a CSM linescan model (Section 8.12) on-the-fly to the ASTER sight vectors and satellite positions.
+Instead of a set of directions on a grid, there is one camera orientation at each satellite position sample.
+This enables solving for jitter in ASTER cameras (Section 16.38.11).

-The bundle adjustment program (Section 16.5) will optimize and save the produced CSM models (Section 8.11.6), if invoked with this switch.
+The bundle adjustment program (Section 16.5) will optimize and save the produced CSM models (Section 8.12.6).
 To save the best-fit CSM models with no further refinement, invoke this tool with zero iterations.

 The CSM model may be further refined by tying together multiple datasets and using ground constraints (Section 12.2.2).